Stable high-order cubature formulas for experimental data

 \subsection{Computation of the Moments}

-In my own implementation, I computed the matrix $P$ from a basis of DOPs corresponding to \eqref{eq:disc-inner-prod}.
-The DOPs are constructed by the modified GS procedure applied to the initial basis of monomials (see Remark \ref{rem:mod-GS}).
-The corresponding moments can be computed, for instance, by using some available CF on $\Omega$.
-Such an approach has been discussed, for instance, in \cite{gautschi1968construction} (also see \cite{glaubitz2020stableQRs} for general weight functions).
-Note that for the evaluation of the DOPs, one is not limited to the set of data points.
-Another approach, which I utilized in my implementation, is to compute the DOP's moments together with the DOPs from the modified GS procedure.
-Assuming that the moments of the monomials (or some other initial basis) are known, the GS iteration for the moments reads
+In our implementation, we computed the matrix $P$ from a basis of monomials.
+For many domains and weight functions the corresponding moments can be found in the literature; see \cite{haber1970numerical,cools1997constructing,folland2001integrate,davis2007methods} and references therein.
+In case the monomial's moments are not known, they can still be computed, for instance, by using some available CF on $\Omega$.
+Note that for the evaluation of the basis functions $\{p_k\}_{k=1}^K$, one is not limited to the set of data points.

-for $k=1,\dots,K$.
-Again, I recommend the modified version \eqref{eq:mod-Gram-Schmidt} of the GS procedure.
-Finally, note that for many domains and weight functions, the monomial's moments can be found in the literature; see \cite{haber1970numerical,cools1997constructing,folland2001integrate,davis2007methods} and references therein.